 A firewall is a device or piece of software that controls what data is allowed to pass through it.
 You can use a firewall in a network to:

 - separate an insecure part of the network from the secure area where your most critical data is managed

 - separate all the wireless data traffic from your wired network

 However, unless you have the technical knowledge, you may find setting up a firewall in this way difficult to achieve without hiring an IT specialist.

 If you have an existing internet connection, you will probably have a firewall already in place.
 However, do not assume that you can use this to provide protection for your WLAN.
 You may need an additional device depending on your network design.

 Unless you have good IT security skills available internally, you should seek advice from an experienced consultant to help you design your network.

-It's important to understand that no single solution will give you guaranteed protection against existing WLAN vulnerabilities.
-In most cases, the best way to secure your network is to:
+It's important to understand that no single solution will give you guaranteed protection against existing network vulnerabilities.
+In most cases, the best way to secure your wireless network is to:

 - set up and maintain the network and the connected devices correctly

 - implement appropriate safety measures